gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Multiplicative Number Theory** by *Harold Davenport*: This is a tough book for introducing analytic number theory, but worth the hardwork since the proof of Prime Number Theorem with a good extimate has been discussed.
 However, anyone interested in analytic number theory must read the chapter 8 about Riemann's contribution (he wrote only one paper!).
 Also, Davenport's "Higher Arithmetic" is a nice second reading in elementary number theory.
 * **Introduction to Elliptic Curves and Modular Forms** by *Neal Koblitz*: A great introduction to modular forms, which basically adds details and exercises to Serre's condense one chapter introduction in the classic "A Course in Arithmetic".
 * **Elementary Methods in Number Theory** by *M. B. Nathanson*: The part 3 of this book gives a good introduction to additive aspects of analytic number theory.
 I haven't spent much time on this book since I don't enjoy analysis in general.
-* **Number Theory 2: Introduction to Class Field Theory** by *Kazuya Kato, Nobushige Kurokawa and Takeshi Saito*: I haven't read this book, but this is Prof. C.S.
-Rajan's one  of the favourite book and in his opinion one of the best inroduction to class field theory.
+* **Number Theory 2: Introduction to Class Field Theory** by *Kazuya Kato, Nobushige Kurokawa and Takeshi Saito*: I haven't read this book, but in Prof. C.S.
+Rajan's opinion this is one of the best inroduction to class field theory.
 I know very little about class field theory, most of what I know can be found in the first part of Serre's "A Course in Arithmetic".
+* **Algebraic Number Theory** by *Jürgen Neukirch*: A really nice second introduction to algebraic number theory for someone interested in arithmetic geometry.
+This book nicely interlaces algebraic geometry with algebraic number theory.